 For variation, you can cut three (peeled) cloves of garlic in half and fry them alongside the pork.
 Make sure to remove them as soon as they start turning brown (so the garlic does not burn and turn bitter).
 From a practical point of view, I add one note: pasta alla carbonara does not improve with reheating, but it does allow a single re-serving.
 If you have leftovers (say you cooked the serves 4 version above for just two people), keep aside your leftover cup of pasta water (if it's for one day, you don't need to bother with a cool or dark place unless you live on Venus, and it really shouldn't be for more than a day).
 Add some of it to the pasta before reheating.

-Of course, you can find many authentic Italian versions of pasta alla carbonara, including ones quite different from this one, on Peter Sommer Travels' expert-led tours of Italy and especially on our Exploring Rome.
+Of course, you can find many authentic Italian versions of pasta alla carbonara, including ones quite different from this one, on our expert-led tours of Italy and especially on our Exploring Rome tour.